MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-backuprestoreservice-configure-periodic-backup.md

 To address the above data backup requirements, backup policies BP_1 to BP_5 are created and backup is enabled as stated below.
 1. MyApp_A
     1. Create backup policy, _BP_1_, with frequency-based backup schedule where frequency is set to 24 Hrs. and backup storage configured to use storage location _BackupStore1_.
-Enable this policy for Application _MyApp_A_ using [Enable Application Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enableapplicationbackup) Api.
+Enable this policy for Application _MyApp_A_ using [Enable Application Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enableapplicationbackup) API.
 This action enables data backup using backup policy _BP_1_ for all partitions of _Reliable Stateful services_ and _Reliable Actors_ belonging to application _MyApp_A_.

     2. Create backup policy, _BP_2_, with frequency-based backup schedule where frequency is set to 1 Hrs. and backup storage configured to use storage location _BackupStore1_.
-Enable this policy for service _SvcA3_ using [Enable Service Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enableservicebackup) Api.
+Enable this policy for service _SvcA3_ using [Enable Service Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enableservicebackup) API.
 This action overrides propagated policy _BP_1_ by explicitly enabled backup policy _BP_2_ for all partitions of service _SvcA3_ leading to data backup using backup policy _BP_2_ for these partitions.

     3. Create backup policy, _BP_3_, with frequency-based backup schedule where frequency is set to 24 Hrs. and backup storage configured to use storage location _BackupStore2_.
-Enable this policy for partition _SvcA1_P2_ using [Enable Partition Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enablepartitionbackup) Api.
+Enable this policy for partition _SvcA1_P2_ using [Enable Partition Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enablepartitionbackup) API.
 This action overrides propagated policy _BP_1_ by explicitly enabled backup policy _BP_3_ for partition _SvcA1_P2_.

 2. MyApp_B
     1. Create backup policy, _BP_4_, with time-based backup schedule where schedule frequency type is set to weekly, run days is set to Sunday, and run times is set to 8:00 AM.
 Backup storage configured to use storage location _BackupStore1_.
-Enable this policy for service _SvcB1_ using [Enable Service Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enableservicebackup) Api.
+Enable this policy for service _SvcB1_ using [Enable Service Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enableservicebackup) API.
 This action enables data backup using backup policy _BP_4_ for all partitions of service _SvcB1_.

     2. Create backup policy, _BP_5_, with time-based backup schedule where schedule frequency type is set to daily and run times is set to 8:00 AM.
 Backup storage configured to use storage location _BackupStore1_.
-Enable this policy for partition _SvcB2_P1_ using [Enable Partition Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enablepartitionbackup) Api.
+Enable this policy for partition _SvcB2_P1_ using [Enable Partition Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-enablepartitionbackup) API.
 This action enables data backup using backup policy _BP_5_ for partition _SvcB2_P1_.

 Following diagram depicts explicitly enabled backup policies and propagated backup policies.

 ![Service Fabric Application Hierarchy][0]

-## Disable Protection
+## Disable protection
 Backup policies can be disabled if needed.
-Backup policy enabled at an _Application_ can only be disabled at the same _Application_ using Api [Disable Application Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-disableapplicationbackup), Backup policy enabled at a _Service_ can be disabled at the same _Service_ using Api [Disable Service Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-disableservicebackup), and Backup policy enabled at a _Partition_ can be disabled at the same _Partition_ using Api [Disable Partition Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-disablepartitionbackup).
+Backup policy enabled at an _Application_ can only be disabled at the same _Application_ using API [Disable Application Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-disableapplicationbackup), Backup policy enabled at a _Service_ can be disabled at the same _Service_ using API [Disable Service Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-disableservicebackup), and Backup policy enabled at a _Partition_ can be disabled at the same _Partition_ using API [Disable Partition Backup](https://docs.microsoft.com/en-in/rest/api/servicefabric/sfclient-api-disablepartitionbackup).

 * Disabling backup policy for an _application_ stops all periodic data backups happening as a result of propagation of this backup policy to Reliable Stateful service partitions or Reliable Actor partitions.